Exercise Equipment and Workouts

 So if you have 9 feet across of 8 feet deep, buy barbell stands, an Olympic barbell, plates and an adjustable bench.
 If you have room in the space and budget for dumbbells, buy them.
 If you have room for a piece of cardio equipment, go for it.
 But you can get very good cardio using barbells and dumbbells, whereas you can’t do deadlifts with an elliptical.

 I urge you to buy “real” equipment.
 It will make your chances of sticking with it and seeing real results much higher.
 Learn how to use it.
-There is no reason anyone without a medical or orthopedic condition could learn how to perform basic weight training movements.
+There is no reason anyone without a medical or orthopedic condition can’t learn how to perform basic weight training movements.
 (I am still learning how to deadlift and have been at it for over 20 years.)
 If you put in the time, you will do things you never thought possible.
-(My 73 year-old training client weighs 170 pounds and just worked up to 2 sets of 1 rep at 225 on the deadlift.)
+(My 73-year-old training client weighs 170 pounds and just worked up to 2 sets of 1 rep at 225 on the deadlift.)

-And you don’t have to worry about doing a 5 minute plank.
+And you don’t have to worry about doing a 5-minute plank.